Advertisement

 Map: Ville de Paris

-The plan is to create 23 bathing sites along the Seine, with 5 in Paris itself and the rest in the suburbs and greater Paris area.
+The plan is to create 23 bathing sites along the Seine, with five in Paris itself and the rest in the suburbs and greater Paris area.

-Two of the Paris sites will be located along the left bank of the Seine (in the 5th and 6th arrondissements), one at the edge of the Île Saint-Louis (4th), one at the port of Bercy (12th), and one in the Bois de Boulogne (16th).
+Two of the Paris sites will be located along the left bank of the Seine (in the 5th and 6th arrondissements), one at the edge of the Île Saint-Louis (4th), one at Port de Bercy (12th), and one in the Bois de Boulogne (16th).

-These will be enclosed pool-type structures put into the river to create swimming spaces - similar to the temporary pool that is erected each year on the Canal Ourcq at Bassin de le Villette each summer.
+These will be enclosed pool-type structures put into the river to create swimming spaces - similar to the temporary pool that is erected each year on the Canal Ourcq at Bassin de le Villette each summer (which regularly attracts more than 100,000 during its eight-week opening period).

 At this stage it is not clear whether the Seine pools will be permanent or only for the summer, or what the rules will be on swimming in the river outside of the designated pool spaces.